amon28/Addon-Templates/README.md

 # Addon-Templates

-# This repo for addon templates that I made
+# This repo is for addon templates that I made